Caso Avícola Villalobos

 I. First Instance

-The Fifth Civil Court of First Instance structured its analysis around three questions: the mercantile nature of the claim, the applicable procedural route, and the absence of an arbitration agreement.
-The court determined that the obligation to pay dividends to a shareholder derived from a commercial activity between Guatemalan merchants, governed by Articles 134(3), 139, and 154 of the Commercial Code.
-Under Article 1039, absent an arbitration clause, all actions arising from the Commercial Code had to be litigated through summary proceedings.
-The court concluded that the January 24, 2020 resolution harmed Lisa's rights by admitting the complaint in ordinary proceedings.
+The court structured its analysis around three questions: the mercantile nature of the claim, the applicable procedural route, and the absence of an arbitration agreement.
+It held that the obligation to pay dividends to a shareholder derived from commercial activity between Guatemalan merchants, governed by Articles 134(3), 139, and 154 of the Commercial Code, and that under Article 1039, absent an arbitration clause, all actions arising from the Commercial Code had to be litigated through summary proceedings.
+The court concluded that the January 24, 2020 admission harmed Lisa's rights, granted the revocatoria, and directed Cerro Colorado to pursue the summary route.
+The ruling blocked an attempt to use the ordinary process to extinguish by prescription the fiscal-year-2013 dividends, preserving Lisa's shareholder rights against a procedurally improper attack.

 II.
 Amparo and Constitutional Appeal

-The petitioner advanced four arguments: (i) prescription is governed by Articles 1501 through 1516 of the Civil Code, so it was improper to apply Article 1039 of the Commercial Code; (ii) under the principle of specialty in Article 13 of the Judiciary Act, the ordinary route was the applicable residual procedure; (iii) the judge erroneously interpreted the dispute-resolution clause in the company's articles of incorporation; and (iv) the complaint met all formal requirements that had already been reviewed upon admission.
-Reproductores Avícolas, S.A., as holder of Cerro Colorado's rights, reiterated these arguments.
+On appeal, the petitioner argued that prescription is governed by Articles 1501 through 1516 of the Civil Code, so it was improper to apply Article 1039 of the Commercial Code; that under the principle of specialty in Article 13 of the Judiciary Act the ordinary route was the applicable residual procedure; that the trial judge had erroneously interpreted the dispute-resolution clause in the company's articles of incorporation; and that the complaint met all formal requirements already reviewed upon admission.
+Lisa, S.A. responded that no constitutional injury had occurred and that the petitioner was attempting to convert the amparo into a third-instance review.

-The Constitutional Court rejected each of the petitioner's arguments.
-It established that a claim for extinctive prescription of dividend payment obligations between commercial entities is eminently commercial in nature, regulated by the Commercial Code, and that Article 1039 expressly mandates summary proceedings.
-The Court verified that Clause Twenty-Fifth of the company's articles of incorporation (Public Deed Fifty-Six, dated June 15, 1983, authorized by Notary Arturo Larraondo Samayoa) contained a submission pact providing for summary proceedings, consistent with Article 1039.
-The Court rejected the specialty argument, holding that Article 96 of the Civil and Commercial Procedure Code applies as a residual route only when no specific procedure is designated, which was not the case.
-The Office of the Prosecutor for Constitutional Matters requested confirmation of the appealed ruling.
+In its <doc id="gua-01046-2020-00057-2022-09-20-a" /> of September 20, 2022, the Constitutional Court declared the appeal without merit and confirmed the first-instance amparo ruling.
+It held that a claim for extinctive prescription of dividend payment obligations between commercial entities is eminently commercial in nature and that Article 1039 expressly mandates summary proceedings.
+The Court further verified that Clause Twenty-Fifth of the company's articles of incorporation (Public Deed Fifty-Six of June 15, 1983, authorized by Notary Arturo Larraondo Samayoa) contained a submission pact providing for summary proceedings, consistent with Article 1039, and rejected the specialty argument on the ground that Article 96 of the Civil and Commercial Procedure Code supplies a residual ordinary route only where no specific procedure is designated.
+The Office of the Prosecutor for Constitutional Matters had requested confirmation.
+The ruling definitively closed the ordinary route as an instrument to attack Lisa's dividend rights.

 Outlook